How to automate email to SFTP transfers using Couchdrop

 When systems don't natively share the same protocol support, they often don't play nice together.
-For instance, one system might only be able to export files via email, and the other will only accept SFTP as a method of interacting with it.
+For instance, one system might only be able to export files via email, but how do you get those files into an SFTP server?

 Bridging these sorts of gaps can become challenging and often requires in-house scripts or multiple software products to daisy chain these systems together.
 While this can work as a makeshift solution, it's much more stable to have one system that can manage the entire process, especially as requirements change.

 The mailbox feature in Couchdrop does just that for systems that only work with email.
-We'll explain how to set up an email to SFTP transfer using cloud storage as an intermediary and how to automate the entire process in this guide.
+We'll explain how to set up an email to SFTP transfer using Couchdrop mailboxes and how to automate the entire process in this guide.

 How do Couchdrop mailboxes work?

 Couchdrop mailboxes are unique email addresses that automatically ingest email attachments and route them to a connected storage directory.
-When setting up a mailbox, you'll connect a storage directory, which can be a folder in hosted storage or in any of the 30+ storage integrations like SharePoint or Google Drive.
+When setting up a mailbox, you'll connect a storage directory, which can be a folder in hosted storage or in any of the 30+ storage integrations like SharePoint, Google Drive, or, in this case, an SFTP server.

 When an email is sent to this mailbox, Couchdrop will immediately take the attachment and transfer it to the connected directory.
 The body of the email can be optionally saved as an accompanying .txt file as well.